needle-mirror/com.unity.splines/Documentation~/create-a-spline.md

 # Create a spline

 Splines are paths made up of control points called knots.
+Segments connect knots to other knots.
 You can place knots onto the surface of objects or [align them to the grid](https://docs.unity3d.com/Manual/GridSnapping.html).
-Knots can include tangents which control the curvature of path at that knot.
+Knots can include tangents which control the curvature of the segment at that knot.

-By default, new splines have **Auto Smooth** enabled.

-To create a spline GameObject:
+To create a spline:

 > [!NOTE]
-> Before you add a knot to a spline, its default location is 0, 0, 0.
+> Before you add a knot to a spline, the spline's default location is 0, 0, 0.
 After you create the spline's first knot, the spline takes that knot's location.

 1. Do one of the following:
-    * Go to **GameObject** > **Spline** > **Draw Spline Tool**.
+    * Go to **GameObject** &gt; **Spline** &gt; **Draw Splines Tool**.
-    * In the Hierarchy window, right-click and select **Spline** > **Draw Spline Tool**.
+    * In the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html), right-click and select **Spline** &gt; **Draw Splines Tool**.
-1. Click in the Scene view to create knots for the spline's path to follow.
-If you want to add a curve to the path, click and drag to create a knot with tangents.
+1. Click in the [Scene view](https://docs.unity3d.com/Manual/UsingTheSceneView.html) to create knots for the spline's path to follow.
+If you want to add a curve to the knot's segment, click and drag to create a knot with tangents.

     > [!TIP]
-    > When you use the Draw Spline Tool, if you click on the surface of a GameObject, the knot snaps to that surface.
+    > When you use the Draw Splines Tool, if you click on the surface of a GameObject, the knot snaps to that surface.
 Otherwise, the knot snaps to the grid.
-1. To exit the **Draw Spline Tool**, select the **Draw Spline Tool** in the tools overlay or press Escape.
+1. To exit the **Draw Splines Tool**, select the **Draw Splines Tool** in the Tools overlay or press Escape.